 (a) the party does not establish why the evidence of the person is necessary;

-(b) the party subpoenaed does not have seven (7) days in which to comply with the subpoena;
+(b) the party subpoenaed does not have seven (7) days within which to comply with the subpoena;

-(c) not satisfied that the party requesting the subpoena has paid the prescribed witness fees and, reasonable travel costs and subsistence expenses of the person subpoenaed.
+(c) not satisfied that the party requesting the subpoena has paid the prescribed witness fees, reasonable travel costs and/or subsistence expenses of the person subpoenaed.

-(5) A subpoena must be served on the witness subpoenaed—

-(a) by the person who has requested the issuing of the subpoena or by the Sheriff, at least seven (7) days prior to the scheduled date of the arbitration; and
+(5) A subpoena must be served by the person who has requested the issuing of the subpoena or by the Sheriff, at least seven (7) days prior to the scheduled date of the arbitration by:

+(a) delivering a copy of it to the person subpoenaed personally;

+(b) sending a copy of it by registered post to the subpoenaed person's–

+(i) residential address;

+(ii) place of business or employment; or

+(iii) post office box or private bag number;

+(c) leaving a copy of it at the subpoenaed person's place of residence or place of business or employment with a person who apparently is at least sixteen (16) years of age and is residing or employed there.

-(b) if so directed by the Commission, accompanied by payment of the prescribed witness fees for one day in accordance with the tariff of allowances published by notice in the Government Gazette in terms of Section 142(7) of the Act and the witnesses’ reasonable travel costs and subsistence expenses.
+(6) Service of a subpoena must be accompanied by proof of payment of the prescribed witness fees for one day in accordance with the tariff of allowances published by notice in the Government Gazette in terms of Section 142(7) of the Act and the witnesses' reasonable travel costs and subsistence expenses.

-(6) Sub-rules (4)(c) and (5)(b) do not apply if the Commission, in terms of Section 142(7)(c), has waived the requirement to pay witness fees.
+(7) Sub-rules (4)(c) and (5)(b) do not apply if the Commission, in terms of Section 142(7)(c), has waived the requirement to pay witness fees.

-Rule 37A Expert witnesses
+37A Expert witnesses

 A party intending to call an expert witness shall give seven (7) days, prior to the hearing, notice thereof to the Commission and the other party to the dispute together with a summary of the proposed evidence of such witness, any document on which the witness will rely during evidence and the basis on which the witness is regarded to be an expert to enable the other party to consider the summary and obviate the need for any postponement.

-Rule 38 Payment of witness fees
+38 Payment of witness fees

 (1) A witness subpoenaed in any proceedings in the Commission must be paid a witness fee in accordance with the tariff of allowances published by notice in the Government Gazette in terms of Section 142(7) of the Act.